urielmtz/SiSt_recogniser/README.md

 ## Contributors
-This work is maintain by the following researchers:
+This work is maintained by the following researchers:

 - Uriel Martinez-Hernandez
 - Abbas A. Dehghani-Sanij